softwareconstruction240/softwareconstruction/instruction/introduction/introduction.md

 ## Software Engineering

 The term software engineering was first used in conjunction with the software created for the Apollo moon landings.
-Margaret Hamilton, the director of the software division, described their work as complementary to the hardware engineering in complexity and design, and therefore was `software engineering`.
+Margaret Hamilton, the director of the software division, described their work as being similar to hardware engineering in complexity and design, and therefore should be called `software engineering`.
 Her careful design of the landing system's redundancy capabilities is credited with saving the Apollo 11 mission from aborting during the final minutes of the historic first moon landing.

 ![Margaret Hamilton](margaret-hamilton.jpg)